obiba/opal-doc/web-user-guide/permissions.rst

   * - A project
     - **Administrate** project
-    - Full access to the project.
+    - Full access to the project: tables and resources can be created, modified and deleted at will.
+Perrmissions to project's entities can be granted.

 Tables
 ~~~~~~